(Please scroll down for additional information about interviewing and how to prepare for interviewing with the USF Career Services Office)

 - Familiarity with new developments in the field, current health issues and controversies.

-The Career Consultant for Pre-Health Profession Students in the USF Office of Career Planning is committed to helping you prepare for your next interview, whether it be for an experience that will strengthen your portfolio, or for admission to a health professional program!
-Meet the Career Consultant for Pre-Health Profession Students below:
+The Career Consultants for in the USF Career Services Office are committed to helping you prepare for your next interview, whether it be for an experience that will strengthen your portfolio, or for admission to a health professional program!
+Please click here for more information about their services.

 To prepare for both open and closed interviews you will want to continue in greater depth the same kind of inner reflection you employed when writing your application essays.
 Start by rereading your application and essays, as you can anticipate being asked to elaborate on anything you have written.
 It may also be helpful at this point to reflect again on the questions posed there.
 Think about the points you have already made in your essays and any additional points you can make that will give the interviewer greater insight for evaluating you on the characteristics listed in the previous section.
 Also, select one or two good examples from your experiences to illustrate or support each point.
 Now consider possible questions that might be asked at interview and devise an agenda for working your points into these questions.
 Your response to any question should take 1-3 minutes, thus it will need to be succinct and well articulated.